mmikkel/CpClearCache-Craft/README.md

 ## CP Clear Cache Overview

-CP Clear Cache adds a "Clear Caches" button to the main Control Panel nav – making it easier to quickly clear data and template caches from the CP.
+CP Clear Cache adds a "Clear Caches" button/nav item to the main Control Panel nav – making it easier to quickly clear data and template caches from the CP.

+**Note that CP Clear Caches will only add the nav item for users who have access to the Clear Caches utility.** You can control access to this utility via the permissions settings under Settings -> Users.

 ## Configuring CP Clear Cache